 asradm command via the asr-notify service.

 Note:Beginning with ASR 4.1, ILOM telemetry supports the SNMP v3 security protocol.
-SNMP v3 provides security (encryption and authentication) for any communication between an ASR Asset and OASM.
+SNMP v3 provides security (encryption and authentication) for any communication to an ASR asset.

 If your environment requires SNMP v3 to use the Oracle ASR service, you will need to configure both ASR Manager and any ASR Assets.
-See Configure ASR Manager for SNMP v3 and Set Up SNMP v3 for ASR Assets (Optional) for more information.
+See Configuring ASR Manager for SNMP v3 and Optional ILOM Setup: SNMP v3 for ASR Assets for more information.

-View and update any Service Requests generated from ASR.
+View and update any service request (SR) generated from Oracle ASR.

-To install the ASR software components, you must provide a valid My Oracle Support login name in order to validate key information about the systems targeted for ASR installation (for example, serial numbers).
+You will need a valid MOS login name to install the ASR software components.
+You will use your MOS account to validate key information about the systems targeted for ASR installation (for example, serial numbers).